OSGeo/grass-website/content/news/2025_01_27_annual_report.md

    width="40%" style="float:left;padding-right:25px;padding-top:15px">
 </a>

 What is coming in 2025?
 Major updates to documentation, the transition to CMake, and the addition of a Conda package are underway.
-We have also launched a new, modern platform for [tutorials](https://grass-tutorials.osgeo.org/) and with the help from the community, we will be adding new tutorials.
+We have also launched a new, modern platform for [tutorials](https://grass-tutorials.osgeo.org/) with several new tutorials contributed by Veronica Andreo.
+With the help from the community, we will be adding new ones.
 With the support of the U.S. National Science Foundation, [this year's community meeting](https://grasswiki.osgeo.org/wiki/GRASS_Developer_Summit_Raleigh_2025) will be in Raleigh, North Carolina, USA.
 See you there!

 Congratulations everyone on a great year!!